Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

+We characterize the \ac{DNN} activity with an averaging approach from our previous work \cite{krug2021snaps}.
+First, we select groups of interest to compare between, which can be the classes or any other set of groups of examples.
+For each group, we compute the average activations in the layer of interest and normalize the result by subtracting the average activation over all groups (\autoref{fig:methodsummary}A).

+For the layout computation, we stack the obtained values (\autoref{fig:methodsummary}B) as a $G \times N$ matrix, where $G$ and $N$ denote the number of groups and neurons.
+We refer to the resulting matrix as the \ac{NAP} of the layer.

-Neurons in \acp{CNN} are arranged as feature maps and neurons in the same feature map detect a common feature.
-Therefore, we characterize the feature map activations instead of each individual neuron.
-In \acp{CNN}, we average and normalize each feature map across the groups.
-Then, we flatten each averaged feature map of size $w \times h$ to a $w \times h$-dimensional vector and stack the vectors of all groups.
-The resulting $w \times h \times G$-dimensional vector characterizes the activations of one feature map.
-Finally, the \ac{NAP} of the layer is obtained by stacking these vectors for all feature maps, resulting in a $N \times (w \times h \times G)$ matrix.
+In \acp{CNN}, we characterize the feature map activations instead of each individual neuron.
+Therefore, we compute normalized group-averages of the feature maps.
+We flatten each to a $w * h$-dimensional vector and concatenate the vectors of all groups ($w * h * G$).
+Finally, we obtain the \ac{NAP} of the layer by stacking these vectors for all feature maps, resulting in a $(w * h * G) \times N$ matrix.